sourmash-bio/sourmash_plugin_betterplot/README.md

 visualizing the relationships between dozens to hundreds of genomes.
 And this is one of the most popular use cases for sourmash!

 But!
-The visualization could be improved a lot beyond the basic viz that `sourmash plot` produces, and there are a lot of only slightly more complicated use cases for comparing, clustering, and visualizing many genomes!
+The visualization can be improved a lot beyond the basic viz that `sourmash plot` produces, and there are a lot of only slightly more complicated use cases for comparing, clustering, and visualizing many genomes!

-This plugin will explore these use cases!
+This plugin will explore some of these use cases!

 Specific goals: